dnarayanan/powderday/docs/parameters_description.rst

       new depletion and factors in ISM grains.

     :gutkin:
-      Abundabces from Gutkin (2016) and PARSEC metallicity (Bressan+2012) based on Grevesse+Sauvel (1998) and Caffau+2011
+      Abundances from Gutkin (2016) and PARSEC metallicity (Bressan+2012) based on Grevesse+Sauvel (1998) and Caffau+2011

    This is used only when add_neb_emission = True and use_cloudy_tables = True.
 (Default: dopita)

 :use_Q:

-    If True, we run CLOUDY by specifying number of ionizing photons which are calculated based on the input sed and the inner radius which is set to the Strömgren radius. else, CLOUDY is run by specifying just the ionization parameter.Only relevant if add_neb_emission = True and use_cloudy_tables = True (Default: True)
+    If True, we run CLOUDY by specifying the number of ionizing photons that are calculated based on the input sed and the inner radius which is set to the Strömgren radius. else, CLOUDY is run by specifying just the ionization parameter.Only relevant if add_neb_emission = True and use_cloudy_tables = True (Default: True)